Klipper3d/klipper/docs/Code_Overview.md

 Initial execution starts in **klippy/klippy.py**.
 This reads the command-line arguments, opens the printer config file, instantiates the main printer objects, and starts the serial connection.
-The main execution of gcode commands is in the process_commands() method in **klippy/gcode.py**.
-This code translates the gcode commands into printer object calls, which frequently translate the actions to commands to be executed on the micro-controller (as declared via the DECL_COMMAND macro in the micro-controller code).
+The main execution of G-code commands is in the process_commands() method in **klippy/gcode.py**.
+This code translates the G-code commands into printer object calls, which frequently translate the actions to commands to be executed on the micro-controller (as declared via the DECL_COMMAND macro in the micro-controller code).